-If you are an Android user, you must have come across Custom ROM.
+If you are an Android user, you must have come across Custom ROMs.
 It is nothing but a modified version of the Android operating system with a few tweaks, features, and improved performance.
 Every Android device has a preinstalled Stock UI or a custom Android skin.
 However, these official versions are limited by plenty of restrictions from the manufacturers.

 That is why users prefer to flash Custom ROMs on their Android phones.
-Besides, a custom ROM also offers the latest Android OS with a feature-rich interface, more privacy, customizations, better battery life, and no bloatware.
+Besides, a custom ROM offers the latest Android OS with a feature-rich interface, more privacy, customizations, better battery life, and no bloatware.
 Even though Android smartphones have gotten better over the decades, it is still totally worth flashing a custom ROM.
 Believe me, with custom ROMs; you’ll have complete freedom and control over your Android device.

 What is a Custom ROM?